Ebrahiminegin67/agentic-ai-root-cause-observability/README.md

 ## Discover root cause of an Incident (by Human)
-1. Use trace IDs to follow the request path across services.
+1. **Follow the trace ID** to reconstruct the full request path across all services and identify where delays or errors occurred.
-2. Query the database for logs, metrics, and traces associated with the trace ID.
+2. **Query the telemetry backend** for all logs, metrics, and spans associated with the trace ID and timestamps.
-3. Draw a service dependency graph to visualize interactions between services (with parent_id).
+3. **Build the service dependency graph** using parent–child span relationships to visualize how the request propagated.
-4. Analyze the collected data to identify root causes of issues and errors.
+4. **Analyze the combined telemetry** to determine which service produced the first failure, why it happened, and how it affected downstream services.

-## Discover root cause of an Incident (by AI Agent)
+## Discover the root cause of an Incident (by AI Agent)
-1. Use trace IDs to follow the request path across services.
+1. The AI agent **uses the trace ID** to retrieve all related telemetry using its tools (logs, metrics, traces, span relationships).
+2. The agent **constructs a contextual prompt** that includes:
-2. Create a prompt with the trace ID and relevant context.
+    - the trace ID
+    - logs linked to the failing spans
+    - relevant metrics (latency spikes, error counts, resource usage)
+    - the reconstructed service dependency graph
+    - any detected anomalies or errors
+3. The agent **sends this prompt to the LLM** through Google ADK.
+4. The LLM processes the prompt and produces a structured root-cause explanation and possible remediation steps.
+5. The agent **evaluates and refines the output** (e.g., checking for hallucinations or inconsistencies).
+6. The agent **formats the final analysis** into a human-readable summary.
+7. The agent **presents the result to operators**, supporting faster detection, diagnosis, and resolution of incidents.
 A simple prompt template could be:
    ```shell
     Agent Role: You are an AI agent specialized in analyzing distributed system telemetry data.